Blog · Review Essay · Last reviewed June 25, 2026

 The Book

-Ghost Work: How to Stop Silicon Valley from Building a New Global Underclass was published in 2019 by Houghton Mifflin Harcourt, now listed by Harper Academic as a Harper Business title.
-The publisher gives the on-sale date as May 7, 2019, and presents the book as an account of the invisible human workforce that makes web services and AI-mediated products appear smooth.
+Ghost Work: How to Stop Silicon Valley from Building a New Global Underclass appeared in 2019.
+Microsoft Research lists publication on May 7, 2019, and the book's official site presents it as an account of the human workforce that makes web services and AI-mediated products appear smooth.
+That framing is still useful because it treats automation as an institutional arrangement, not only as a model capability.

 Gray is an anthropologist and Suri is a computer scientist.
 That combination matters.
 The book is not only a labor ethnography and not only a technical critique.
 It asks how work is reorganized when software platforms break judgment into small tasks, route those tasks through APIs and queues, and then present the completed service as if the machine handled it.